jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) provides a return for an amount of ancillary tax for a period which, for the purposes of this section, is treated as the making of an assessment of the amount of the tax by the taxpayer:
     (ib) provides a return for an amount required to be deducted under section 221 of the Accident Compensation Act 2001 for a period which, for the purposes of this section, is treated as the making of an assessment of the amount by the taxpayer:
     (ii) provides a statement in relation to approved issuer levy payable under section 86K of the Stamp and Cheque Duties Act 1971 for a period which, for the purposes of this section, is treated as the making of an assessment of the levy by the taxpayer:
+    (iib) provides a return under section 57C in relation to an amount of TSWT withheld for a period which, for the purposes of this section, is treated as the making of an assessment of the amount of TSWT by the taxpayer:
     (iii) makes an application for a refund made under section 41A in relation to a tax credit for a charitable or other public benefit gift; and
   (b) 4 years have passed from the end of the period in which the taxpayer provided the return or statement, or made the application, as applicable.
 (1D) For the purposes of the time bar in subsection (1C)﻿(b), a taxpayer who furnishes a statement referred to in subsection (1C)﻿(a)﻿(ii) is treated as having met the requirements for furnishing a tax return for non-resident withholding tax.